 Geometric coincident based connectivity with terminals

-If there is more than one terminal allowed to connect to the line end, the Modify Terminal Connections pane must be used to set the To Device Terminal or From Device Terminal attributes.
+If there is more than one terminal allowed to connect to the line end, use the Modify Terminal Connections pane to set the To Device Terminal or From Device Terminal attributes.

-The Modify Terminal Connections pane can also be used to modify or delete the connectivity between a terminal on a device and a line end.
+You can also use the Modify Terminal Connections pane to modify or delete the connectivity between a terminal on a device and a line end.

 There are considerations to account for when creating rules to support junction-edge and edge-junction-edge connectivity for network features.
 Review the relationship of junction features relative to edge features when creating junction-edge and edge-junction-edge rules.
-Junctions that are located at the end of an edge feature need to be included in junction-edge rules, and junctions that are located between edge features need to be included in edge-junction-edge rules.
+You must include junctions that are located at the end of an edge feature in junction-edge rules, and you must include junctions that are located between edge features in edge-junction-edge rules.
 When both rule types are present, junction-edge rules are honored before edge-junction-edge rules.

-Refer to the image below that shows valid connectivity between two lines through an intermediate point based on the following rules:
+Refer to the image below that shows valid connectivity between two lines through an intermediate point based on the following junction-edge connectivity rules: